sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-#### Always assign
+#### *Always assign.*

-Silice defines operators for always assignment of VIOs.
+Silice defines operators for *always assignment* of VIOs.
 An always
 assignment is performed regardless of the execution state.
-It happens
+It is applied
-before anything else and can be overridden from the algorithm.
-Always
-assignments are order dependent between them.
+before any other logic and thus can be overridden from the always blocks and algorithm.
+Always assignments are order *dependent* between them.
-The left side of the assignment has to be a VIO identifier, while the right side may be an expression.
+The left side of the assignment has to be a VIO identifier, while the right side may be any expression.
+There are two variants:

--   `:=` assign right to left at each rising clock,

--   `::=` assign right to left with a one clock cycle delay (two stages
-    flip-flop for e.g. clock domain crossing).
+-   `:=` always assign.

+-   `::=` *registered* always assign.

+The registered version introduces a register in between the right expression and the left VIO, and hence a one cycle latency to the assignment.
+This is convenient (and important) when assigning from an asynchronous input (e.g. an input pin) or when crossing clock domains.

 Always assignments are specified just after variable declarations
 and algorithms/modules instantiations.
 A typical use case is to make